Phil Bredesen: Economic and fiscal issues

-On fiscal issues, Bredesen leans conservative.
+Bredesen leans conservative on fiscal issues.
 He ran for governor opposing the state income tax and as governor made cuts to the state's government health care plan due to its financial trouble.
 Bredesen opposed the Republican Party's 2017 tax reform, saying it provided "crumbs" to the middle class.
 As governor, he proposed increasing taxes on cigarettes.
 In 2007, he expressed uncertainty about the Bush tax cuts stating they would not help everyone.
 He also sought to eliminate the grocery tax break arguing that funding was needed for the state's budget.
 He did not raise the sales tax and opposed raising taxes on gas, but did support increasing a tax on cable services.
 He supports an increase in the minimum wage.

 Personal life

 Bredesen married Susan Cleaves in 1968.
 They divorced in 1974 and had no children.
 Later that year, he married Andrea Conte in Wheatley, Oxfordshire, England.
 The two have one son, Ben.
 He identifies his faith as Presbyterian.

+Bredesen is a licensed pilot as well as a hunter and outdoorsman.
+He also paints as a personal hobby alongside his business and political career.
+During his tenure as governor, he occasionally used his own artwork for the official governor's holiday cards.
+In 2006, the card featured a painting titled Afghan Girl, which was based on a photograph taken during a visit Bredesen made to Afghanistan earlier that year.